Liberal Arts and Sciences

 The History of Liberal Arts & Sciences

-Liberal Arts and Sciences traces back its origins to ancient Greece and was born from the notion that all individuals should attain a well-rounded education be able to make a contribution in society.
+Liberal Arts and Sciences traces back its origins to ancient Greece and was born from the notion that all individuals should attain a well-rounded education to be able to make a contribution in society.
 The concept subsequently caught fire and eventually became hugely popular in the USA, where it is now a predominant form of undergraduate studies.
 Many Liberal Arts and Sciences graduates have made a great contribution to society!

 The Netherlands Leads Liberal Arts & Sciences in Europe